guardian/support-dotcom-components/README.md

 If you need to test against local instances of SDC + DCR through Browserstack Local then it's necessary to use the `thegulocal.com` domain.
 To do this, in SDC:
 1. setup nginx with `packages/server/scripts/nginx/setup.sh`
-2. run `base_url=https://contributions.thegulocal.com yarn server start`
+2. run `base_url=https://contributions.thegulocal.com pnpm server start`

 Then in DCR:
 1. setup nginx with `scripts/nginx/setup.sh`